toraschayim/toraschayim.github.io/index.md

-Welcome to Toraschaim Topics in Hashkafa
+Welcome to Topics in Hashkafa